 - To strengthen coordination and leadership through the function of the HC and the humanitarian cluster system.

-Only humanitarian projects responding to needs identified in OCHA’s HRP are eligible for funding during a CHF allocation.
+Only humanitarian projects responding to needs identified in OCHA’s HRP are eligible for funding during a AHF allocation.
 The HRP outlines the strategic and operational plan for the coordination of assistance by UN agencies and NGO partners in Afghanistan and is developed in consultation with the clusters.

 OCHA’s Grant Management System (GMS) is a standard online platform for the management of all CBPFs.
 CHF partners use this interface to submit project proposals and reports, and the HFU coordinates project review, monitoring and partner performance.
 The GMS Business Intelligence is a newly developed tool to display the data in a meaningful and useful structure, which will help users to analyse the ongoing business process with a consolidated view.

 The HFU is the managing agent for the CHF, including oversight of the allocation processes and the entire funding cycle, from the opening of an allocation to the closure of projects.
 It does all this while providing technical support and policy advice to the HC and ensuring compliance with the minimum requirements outlined in the Global Guidelines for CBPFs.
 With technical assistance from OCHA’s Information Management Unit, the HFU also generates periodic public information products and an annual report at appropriate stages during the year.
-In addition, CHF projects are often featured in the monthly Humanitarian Bulletin distributed.
+In addition, AHF projects are often featured in the monthly Humanitarian Bulletin distributed.

 For additional information and resources on life-saving assistance through OCHA-managed pooled funds, including the Central Emergency Response Fund and the Financial Tracking Service, visit: www.unocha.org/our-work/humanitarian-financing